Look Out for Amorous Alligator Lizards

 1. Wet years are the big breeding years.

-The 2015, 2016, and 2018 mating seasons followed below-average rain seasons, and we received 32–35 observations of southern alligator lizards in the mating position (i.e., the bite hold, shown in the above images).
-But, following the wetter 2017, 2019, 2020, and 2022 winters, we received nearly three times as many observations!
-In 2020 and 2022, Southern California experienced very high rainfall in December and then very little rain in January and February, but we still received a large number of observations.
+The 2015, 2016, and 2018 mating seasons followed below-average rain seasons, and we recorded 30–40 observations of southern alligator lizards in the mating position (i.e., the bite hold, shown in the above images).
+In contrast, the 2017, 2019, 2020, and 2023 mating seasons followed wet winters, and we recorded nearly three times as many observations!
+In the 2019–2020 and 2021–2022 rain seasons, Southern California experienced very high rainfall in December and then very little rain in January and February, but we still received a large number of observations.
 This suggests that the lizards are responding not just to rainfall, but to early-season rainfall.
 Good December rains yield springs with lots of lizard mating activity.

 2. Weather has a big impact on mating activity.